cds-astro/tutorials/README.md

 You can also download the notebooks to your personal machine and use them there.

-Note the currently supported python versions :arrow_up: and the list of dependencies in the file [`requirements.txt`](requirements.txt).
+Note the currently supported python versions and the list of dependencies in the file [`requirements.txt`](requirements.txt).

 :rotating_light: Known issues :rotating_light:

 - for tutorial #2: we use the method contains_skycoord that will exist in MOCpy 11.1.
 Right now, it is only available with the developpement version of MOCpy than can be downloaded and installed from [its repository](https://github.com/cds-astro/mocpy "https://github.com/cds-astro/mocpy")

-Additionnaly, to be able to see the [`ipyaladin`](https://github.com/cds-astro/ipyaladin "https://github.com/cds-astro/ipyaladin") widget you will need to enable the extensions by running the two lines in the file `postBuild`.
+Additionnaly, to be able to see the [`ipyaladin`](https://github.com/cds-astro/ipyaladin "https://github.com/cds-astro/ipyaladin") widget you will need to enable the extensions by running the two lines in the file [`postBuild`](https://github.com/cds-astro/postBuild "https://github.com/cds-astro/postBuild").
 This widget is currently supported in Jupyter Notebooks but not in JupyterLab.

 ## Flight plan